 RU1NJURED

-Personal Injury Types
+Personal Injury Types You Can Claim

-Every day, people all across England and Wales suffer personal injuries, often through someone else’s fault or negligence.
+Every day, people all across England and Wales suffer different types of personal injuries, often through someone else’s fault or negligence.
 You could be going about your usual routine one moment and the next, you are facing unexpected medical bills, weeks or even months off work and a painful recovery.
 Sometimes it is not just the pain that sticks, the trauma of the event may create havoc in ways that mess up your whole life, your job, your plans, even the fun stuff.

-They do not just hurt your body and mind, but also hit your pocket due to lost income resulting from reduced working hours and long-term treatment costs are just some of the real consequences people face after their non-fault injury, this is where RU1NJURED personal injury service can help.
+They do not just hurt your body and mind, but also hit your pocket due to lost income resulting from reduced working hours and long-term treatment costs are just some of the real consequences people face after their non-fault injury.
+This is where RU1NJURED personal injury service can help.

-Below, we will break down the types of personal injury claims our panel Solicitors often handle, the damages these injuries can cause and how we help you claim compensation that is rightfully yours.
+Below, we will break down the types of personal injury claims our panel solicitors often handle, the damages these injuries can cause and how we help you claim compensation that is rightfully yours.

 Types of Personal Injury Claims